Airtel rolls out Covid support services on its digital platform

-New Delhi, May 15 (IANS) Bharti Airtel has rolled out a range of Covid support initiatives for customers by leveraging its digital platforms.
+New Delhi: Bharti Airtel has rolled out a range of Covid support initiatives for customers by leveraging its digital platforms.

 Airtel has integrated easily accessible bouquet of Covid support resources and related information in the Airtel Thanks app's Explore section.